three-body-analysis/tris/README.md

 - `pipelining` - Older versions of `datagen`.
 - `src` and `utils` - Older versions of `pipeline`.
 - `manual_classification.xlsx` - Post Algorithm Manual Classification done by us.

+Do note that in our codebase, you will see references to a `data/` folder.
+This folder contains the acquired `.fits` files that contain the light curves for all objects classified as EBs.
+You can install this by running `datagen/load.sh`.